-Narcotics other than heroin, reported only for 12th grade, also declined, as will be discussed below under psychotherapeutic drugs.
+Narcotics other than heroin, a particularly important class of drugs in recent years, will be discussed below under psychotherapeutic drugs.

-Use of Most Illicit Drugs Held Steady in 2018
+Use of Most Illicit Drugs Held Steady in 2020

-There are many classes of drugs tracked in the MTF study, and the majority of them held relatively steady in 2018.
-These include an index of any illicit drug other marijuana, synthetic marijuana, hallucinogens other than LSD, MDMA (ecstasy, Molly), cocaine, crack, bath salts, heroin (overall, and when used with or without a needle), narcotics other than heroin (reported for 12th grade only), Oxycontin, Vicodin, amphetamines (taken as a class), ritalin, adderall, sedatives (reported at 12th grade only), tranquilizers, methamphetamine, crystal methamphetamine, and steroids.
+The MTF study tracks many classes of drugs and the majority of them held relatively steady among secondary school students in 2020.
+These included LSD, hallucinogens other than LSD, MDMA (ecstasy, Molly), cocaine, crack, heroin (overall, and when used with or without a needle), Oxycontin, amphetamines (taken as a class), Ritalin, Adderall, sedatives (reported at 12th grade only), tranquilizers, methamphetamine, Rohypnol, GHB, Ketamine, and steroids.